RafaelSimasS/RafaelSimasS/README.md

 [![Gmail Badge](https://img.shields.io/badge/-Gmail-222222?style=flat-square&logo=Gmail&logoColor=white&link=mailto:rafaeldesousasimas@gmail.com)](mailto:rafaeldesousasimas@gmail.com)
 ![Discord Badge](https://img.shields.io/badge/-simasrss-222222?style=flat-square&logo=Discord&logoColor=white)

-I'm a Full Stack developer who likes everything about coding and Artificial Intelligence.
-I currently work as an intern at <a href="https://www.bluecover.pt/">Bluecover</a>, creating solutions based on Computer Vision.
+I'm a Full Stack developer currently working as an intern at <a href="https://www.bluecover.pt/">Bluecover</a>, building solutions based on Computer Vision.

-Self-taught and enthusiastic, working with software development since I was 16 years old.
-Constantly seeking knowledge.
+I'm pursuing a Bachelor's degree in Information Systems.
+I enjoy building software — especially projects that work with images and computer vision.
+I'm really into image-focused AI like GANs and generative models (Stable Diffusion — even though my GPU is pretty weak lol), and I like to watch some anime 🙃

+I started working with software at 16 and I’m always curious and learning new things.

 <i>The important thing is not to stop questioning.
 Curiosity has its own reason for existing. - Albert Einstein</i>